hraberg/shen.clj/README.markdown

 ## This Clojure Port

 Is a work in progress.
-The example on the Shen homepage works, and The test suite is currently running at 79% passed.
+The example on the Shen homepage works, and the test suite is currently running: 79% passed.

 Uses [Leiningen](https://github.com/technomancy/leiningen) to build.